JulioJu/scholarProjectWebSemantic/README.md

 #### The Vim Plugin roast.vim

+This plugin was advised in an https://tuppervim.org/ of Paris.

 Thanks ./rest_request_with_vim.roast we could test API without front, in Vim.
 It manages authentifications tokens automatically.
 See https://github.com/sharat87/roast.vim

 There are alternatives, non vimesque solutions.

 * robot.framwork (at the TupperVim they say me that it's the better) Generic test automation framework for acceptance testing and ATDD.